 Many people mistakenly believe that rear-end collisions are not very serious accidents.
 However, victims can suffer life-altering injuries or death in these crashes—especially if they are riding a motorcycle when they are struck.

 If you were injured in a rear-end motorcycle accident, you will need to prove the other driver’s negligence before you can receive compensation for your injuries.
-Fortunately, establishing liability is easier in a rear-end collision than in other types of motorcycle wrecks.
+Fortunately, with the help of an experienced San Diego motorcycle accident attorney, establishing liability is easier in a rear-end collision than in other types of motorcycle wrecks.

 Drivers have a duty under California law to keep a safe distance between their vehicle and the one ahead of them so that they can slow down or stop quickly if traffic requires it.
 Unfortunately, this basic traffic rule is often violated when a motorist strikes a motorcycle in the rear.
 Here are the leading reasons why these preventable crashes occur: